GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Experimental Evaluation

 \subsection{The Performance Evaluation -- RQ1}

-To answer RQ1, we evaluated the performance of the baselines and GCLS$^2$ with and without attributes.
-For the without-attribute case, we tested by replacing the attribute matrix with an adjacency matrix.
-Table~\ref{performance} shows the performance of baselines and GCLS$^2$ on different graph networks with attributes.
+To answer RQ1, we evaluate the performance of the baselines and GCLS$^2$ with and without attributes.
+For the without-attribute case, we test by replacing the attribute matrix with an adjacency matrix.
+Table~\ref{performance} shows the performance of the baselines and GCLS$^2$ on different graph networks with attributes.
 Table~\ref{performance-withoutF} shows the performance without attributes.
 Overall, the tables show that our GCLS$^2$ performs strongly on all six datasets, especially in the case of without attributes, where it has quite an advantage.
-These performances validated the excellence of our GCLS$^2$ method.
-Specifically, we had the following observations.
+These performances validate the excellence of our GCLS$^2$ method.
+Specifically, we have the following observations.

-Firstly, GCLS$^2$ has an advantage in comparison to GCN, which we believe is due to the fact that GCLS$^2$ deeply mines the structure information of the community and enhances the representation of this information through structure contrastive learning, and also compared to GCN, which has an average reduction of 4.76\% in the case of without attributes, GCLS$^2$ has a reduction of 3.05\%, where excluding the Citeseer dataset, it has only a reduction of 1\%.
+First, GCLS$^2$ has an advantage in comparison to GCN, which we believe is due to the fact that GCLS$^2$ deeply mines the structure information of the community and enhances the representation of this information through structure contrastive learning, and also compared to GCN, which has an average reduction of 4.76\% in the case of without attributes, GCLS$^2$ has a reduction of 3.05\%, where excluding the Citeseer dataset, it has only a reduction of 1\%.
 This emphasizes the importance of considering structure semantics in community detection.

-Secondly, we find that the node-graph level contrastive learning methods (DGI, MVGRL) are significantly more effective than the node-node level (GRACE, NCLA, GCLS$^2$) in the CoauthorCS dataset.
+Second, we find that the node-graph level contrastive learning methods (i.e., DGI, MVGRL) are significantly more effective than the node-node level (i.e., GRACE, NCLA, GCLS$^2$) in the CoauthorCS dataset.
 We believe that the CoauthorCS with a large number of attributes (i.e., 6,805) is represented on the data graph with rich information, which is more sensitive to the community information, and at the same time, removing the attribute information, the node-graph level effect is not outstanding, which confirms our thoughts.
 In contrast, our proposed GCLS$^2$, which also focuses on structure semantic representation at the node-node level, has the highest detection performance without attribute information.